Resources

 h.

-Explain to your counselor the proper hygienic guidelines used in shooting.
+Explain to your counselor the proper hygienic guidelines followed while shooting.

 i.

-Give your counselor a list of sources that you could contact for information on firearms and their uses.
+Discuss with your counselor a list of sources you could contact for information on firearms and their use.

 2.